biolab/orange3-text/doc/widgets/topicmodelling-widget.md

 The first, LSI, can return both positive and negative words (words that are in a topic and those that aren't) and concurrently topic weights, that can be positive or negative.
 As stated by the main gensim's developer, Radim Řehůřek: *"LSI topics are not supposed to make sense; since LSI allows negative numbers, it boils down to delicate cancellations between topics and there's no straightforward way to interpret a topic."*

-LDA can be more easily interpreted, but is slower than LSI.
-HDP has many parameters - the parameter that corresponds to the number of topics is *Top level truncation level (T)*.
+LDA can be more easily interpreted, while HDP has many parameters - the parameter that corresponds to the number of topics is *Top level truncation level (T)*.
 The smallest number of topics that one can retrieve is 10.

 ![](images/Topic-Modelling-stamped.png)